 While WooCommerce offers product import and exports out of the box, this fails to address many other issues:

-By now, you’re probably wondering… how does this compare to a solution like Sana’s?
+By now, you’re probably wondering… how does this compare to a solution like Sana Commerce’s?
 With Sana Commerce’s approach, which makes your ERP and e-commerce work as one, we’re able to simplify your tech stack by building our solution partially inside of your SAP or Dynamics ERP, and by including our own built-in CMS.

-As your business scales, as a Sana customer, your tech stack remains simple and manageable, so you can focus on customer relationships, growing your business, and continuing to maximize efficiency.
-Our approach offers your business the ability to centralize your data, systems, and processes — all while relying on our tight ERP integration to power your web store with always real-time data.
+As your business scales, as a Sana Commerce customer, your tech stack remains simple and manageable, so you can focus on customer relationships, growing your business and continuing to maximize efficiency.
+Our approach offers your business the ability to centralize your data, systems and processes — all while relying on our tight ERP integration to power your web store with always real-time data.

 Do you already have a web store synced with your CMS?
 Wondering how you might switch to an ERP-integrated solution instead?

-Sana can match or reuse the existing design of your current experience, so you don’t have to worry about branding or stylistic inconsistencies.
-Plus, we offer self-hosted, cloud, and Sana hosted solutions to maximize flexibility.
-Like WooCommerce, Sana can also automate upgrades, but Sana further simplifies the process by offering a dedicated SaaS solution to do so.
+Sana Commerce can match or reuse the existing design of your current experience, so you don’t have to worry about branding or stylistic inconsistencies.
+Plus, we offer self-hosted, cloud and Sana-hosted solutions to maximize flexibility.
+Like WooCommerce, Sana Commerce can also automate upgrades, but further simplifies the process by offering a dedicated SaaS solution to do so.

 Enter Sana Commerce.

-With Sana’s tightly ERP-integrated solution, we lean on your Dynamics or SAP ERP system to power our e-commerce experiences.
+With Sana Commerce’s tight ERP-integrated solution, we lean on your Dynamics or SAP ERP system to power our e-commerce experiences.
 This means that your business logic, product data and customer data can be leveraged to make robust and sophisticated e-commerce features a (quick and painless) possibility.
-It also means we can power a content-rich, informative experience —not unlike that of WooCommerce—but with ERP integration as a critical (and massive) added bonus.
+It also means we can power a content-rich, informative experience — not unlike that of WooCommerce — but with ERP integration as a critical (and massive) added bonus.
 Browse all 44 e-commerce features made possible by our approach to ERP e-commerce.

 Now that you have more clarity into some of the potential disadvantages of pairing e-commerce and CMS to power your web store, you may be looking to assess some other options.
 If so, use our free flowchart to find the solution for you by answering only 8 simple questions.

-For even more help, download our Ultimate Guide to E-Commerce: From Planning to Going Live, and understand everything from building a strategy to choosing an e-commerce partner to tackling implementation.
+For even more help, read our Ultimate Guide to E-Commerce: From Planning to Going Live, and understand everything from building a strategy to choosing an e-commerce partner to tackling implementation.